tibo/TLLNameFromDevice/README.md

 This category works with known patterns.
 For know it handle basics English and French default namming such as:
--"John Doe's iPhone"
+- "John Doe's iPhone"
--"iPhone of John Doe"
+- "iPhone of John Doe"
--"iPhone de John Doe"
+- "iPhone de John Doe"

 If you know other patterns from other langs, please contribute.